 The Contractor shall at the written direction of the Client, amend, delete or return Personal Data and copies thereof to the Client on termination of this Agreement unless the Contractor is required by the laws of any member of the European Union or by the laws of the European Union applicable to the Contractor to store the Personal Data.

 The Contractor shall permit the Client, (upon the provision of reasonable notice and no more than once in any [INSERT] month period) the Office of the Data Protection Commission or other supervisory authority for data protection in Ireland, and/ or their nominee to conduct audits and or inspections of the Contractor’s facilities, and to have access to all data protection, confidentiality and security procedures, data equipment, mechanisms, documentation, databases, archives, data storage devices, electronic communications and storage systems used by the Contractor in any way for the supply of the Goods.
-The Contractor shall comply with all reasonable directions of the Client arising out of any such inspection, audit or review. .
+The Contractor shall comply with all reasonable directions of the Client arising out of any such inspection, audit or review.
 The Contractor shall, upon request, also provide evidence of any relevant internal or independent audits/self-assessments performed periodically by or on behalf of the Contractor.
 In relation to any audit requested by the Client:

 the Client shall first consider the contents of the most recent independent audit performed on behalf of the Contractor;